qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 By default, when creating a GeoPackage layer, QGIS generates a :guilabel:`Feature id column` called ``fid`` which acts as the primary key of the layer.
 The name can be changed.
-The geometry field, if availabe, is named ``geometry``, and you can choose to :guilabel:`Create a spatial index` on it.
+The geometry field, if available, is named ``geometry``, and you can choose to :guilabel:`Create a spatial index` on it.
 These options can be found under the :guilabel:`Advanced Options` together with the :guilabel:`Layer identifier` (short human readable